visaeryon/htf/README.md

 - this is for a niche use case, ofcourse you are free to alter it to suit yours.
 - this flashcard is intended to be used with Obsidian SpacedRepetition plugin.
+- use the releases to get a copy, don't clone the repository, it contains no code.

 ## WHAT CAN IT DO